dagstad/ProdVerk/README.md

 # ProdVerk
-Log for production animal feed pelleting line
+Log for production parameters for animal feed, pelleting line